 There are various whale watching tours available; click here for more information and/or to make a booking.

 1. Vatnajokull Glacier: Experience ice caving and hiking at Vatnajokull glacier, Europe’s largest glacier.

-There are various tours which visit Vatnajokull Glacier, click here for more information about tours including Vatnajokull Glacier and / or to make a booking.
+Various tours visit Vatnajokull Glacier; click here for more information about tours, including Vatnajokull Glacier, and/or to make a booking.

 Tours from Akureyri